 (3 at-large & 5 AS club reps.
-Meets weekly, typically on Mondays for 1-2 hours.)
-The AS Activities Council recognizes Associated Students Clubs and establishes policies and grant funding to a wide range of campus activities, events and conferences.
+Meets every Monday at 5pm in VU 567) The AS Activities Council recognizes Associated Students Clubs and establishes policies and grant funding to a wide range of campus activities, events and conferences.
 This committee reports to the AS Board of Directors.

 (1 at-large.
 1 RHA Rep. Meets at least once a quarter.)
 The Alternative Transportation Fee Committee manages the operations and finances of the Western Student Transportation program.
 This committee is also charged to evaluate the Western Student Transportation program, review student input, identify issues, and recommend changes in the fee as well as the program as a whole.